Dr. Roger Jones

 An expert on Texas writer Larry McMurtry, Dr. Jones is the author of Larry McMurtry and the Victorian Novel, as well as numerous short stories, articles, and book reviews.
 His Curriculum Vitae is available.

 A published novelist, Professor Hawvermale's prose and poetry have won numerous awards, including the Oklahoma Writers' Federation "Poetry Book of the Year."
 His poems have appeared in Mid-America Review, ByLine, Crosstimbers, and The Same, among others.
 He holds a master's degree from Fort Hays State University in Hays, Kansas.
-His fourth novel, The Discretionist, was published in July 2014.
+His novel, The Discretionist, was published in July 2014.
+In 2016, St. Martin's Press will release his fifth novel, Rain Shadow.

 In addition to English classes, Professor Hawvermale also teaches the college's Honors courses.
 He serves as Chair of the Division of Humanities and Fine Arts.
 You may download Professor Hawvermale's Curriculum Vitae and visit his website.